ECE 231: Early Language and Literacy Development

 Students who successfully complete this course will be able to:

-1. Demonstrate understanding of how children acquire oral language and explain the interrelatedness of listening, speaking, reading, and writing in preparing young children to become capable and competent communicators.
+1. Demonstrate understanding of how children acquire oral language and explain the interrelatedness of listening, speaking, reading, and writing in preparing all young children including those with developmental delays and/or disabilities to become capable and competent communicators.
 (Standard 1a, 1b, 1c)

 2. Collaborate with families as partners in their child's language development, using effective communication strategies (Standard 2a, 2b)

-5. Engage in reflective practices to continuously improve language and literacy instruction and support children's learning and development.
-(Standard 6d, 6e).
+5. Engage in reflective practices to continuously improve language and literacy instruction and support all children's learning and development.
+(Standard 6d, 6e)

 Course Activities and Grading